Ex-Cabinet minister Chloe Smith to stand down as MP at next election

 Former work and pensions secretary Chloe Smith has announced she will not run again as an MP at the next election.

-Ms Smith, who served in the Cabinet role during Liz Truss’s brief tenure in No 10, has held the Norwich North seat since 2009.
+Ms Smith, who served in the Cabinet role during Liz Truss’s brief tenure in No 10, has held the marginal Norwich North constituency since 2009.

+She has consistently won the seat in general elections with a majority of around 4,000 – except for in 2017, when this dropped to just 507.

-She has also held ministerial jobs across several departments during her time as a Tory MP, including the Treasury and Northern Ireland Office.
+Ms Smith has also held ministerial jobs across several departments during her time as a Conservative MP, including the Treasury and Northern Ireland Office.

 In a statement announcing her intention to step back after this Parliament ends, she said: “I have been honoured to be Norwich North’s MP.
 It’s a fantastic job for a fantastic place, and it’s a particular privilege to be able to represent Norwich and Norfolk, where I come from.